Context-Dependent Time-Energy Uncertainty Relations from Projective Quantum Measurements: Time of arrival for closed quantum systems.

-as the quantum current of the particle $j(x,t) = \text{Tr}(\hat{\rho}_{t} \hat{J}(x))$, where the surface-current operator $\hat{J}(x)=\frac{1}{2m}(\hat{p}\ket{x}\bra{x}+\ket{x}\bra{x}\hat{p})$, and as the denominator in \eqref{Eq:TFdistrib:General} $-(i/\hbar)\text{Tr}(\hat{[H,\rho}_{t}] \hat{M})=-(i/\hbar)\text{Tr}(\hat{\rho}_{t} [\hat{M}_x,\hat{H}])=-\text{Tr}(\hat{\rho}_{t} \hat{J}(x))$.
+as the quantum current of the particle $j(x,t) = \text{Tr}(\hat{\rho}_{t} \hat{J}(x))$, where the surface-current operator $\hat{J}(x)=\frac{1}{2m}(\hat{p}\ket{x}\bra{x}+\ket{x}\bra{x}\hat{p})$, and as the denominator in \eqref{Eq:TFdistrib:General} $-(i/\hbar)\text{Tr}([\hat{H},\hat{\rho}_{t}] \hat{M})=-(i/\hbar)\text{Tr}(\hat{\rho}_{t} [\hat{M}_x,\hat{H}])=-\text{Tr}(\hat{\rho}_{t} \hat{J}(x))$ (we took the final targeted time of the experiment $t_f=+\infty$, assuming the integral in \eqref{Eq:TOAdistr} converges).
 To prove this formula, we used the identity $-(i/\hbar)[\hat{H},\hat{M}_x]=\hat{J}(x)$, see proof in \cite{SM}.
 The formula \eqref{Eq:TOAdistr} means that measuring the flow rate of the projective meaurement $\hat{M}_x$ is equivalent of measuring the mean value of the surface-current operator $\hat{J}(x)$.
 The TF distribution helps understanding why equation \eqref{Eq:TOAdistr} can be interpreted as the TOA distribution at a given position $x$.
 The TF distribution gives the normalized value of the rate of change of probability for the particle to enter (if $dp(t)/dt >0$) or to leave (if $dp(t)/dt <0$) the region $(-\infty,x]$.
 Hence, it measures the probability for the particle to pass through the position $x$, explaining why we obtain the absolute value of the current in equation \eqref{Eq:TOAdistr}.
-Thus, instead of measuring the cumulative distribution $F_t(x)=\mathrm{Tr}(\hat{\rho}_t \hat{M}_x)$ via the projector $\hat{M}_x$ as described by the meta-protocol above, formula \eqref{Eq:TOAdistr} provides an alternative protocol, consisting on a more direct measurement of the TOA distribution, based on the measurement of the quantum current (or its absolute value to be more precised) as previously proposed in \cite{Beau24,Beau24_2,Beau25_2} and common practice in experimental scenarios involving cold atoms \cite{Dalibard95,Dalibard96,Dalibard96_2} and quantum gases \cite{Boiron06, Yasuda96, Greiner05}.
+Thus, instead of measuring the cumulative distribution $F_t(x)=\mathrm{Tr}(\hat{\rho}_t \hat{M}_x)$ via the projector $\hat{M}_x$ as described by the meta-protocol above, formula \eqref{Eq:TOAdistr} provides an alternative protocol, consisting on a more direct measurement of the TOA distribution, based on the measurement of the quantum current (or its absolute value to be more precised) as previously proposed in \cite{Beau24,Beau24_2,Beau25_2} and common practice in experimental scenarios involving cold atoms \cite{Dalibard95,Dalibard96,Dalibard96_2} and quantum gases \cite{Boiron06, Yasuda96, Greiner05}. {We emphasize that while the current-based formula for TOA has long existed in the literature~\cite{Kijowski74,Werner86,Muga1,Muga2, leavens1998time}, our framework provides (i) an explicit experimental protocol that operationally grounds this expression, and (ii) a transparent interpretation of TOA as the rate of probability flow, and (iii) a direct proof that the current formula follows naturally from this construction.}